-At the University of Queensland, all work involving animals, cadaver animals, and cadaveric animal tissue must be assessed and appropriate approvals obtained prior to work commencing.
+At the University of Southern Queensland (USQ), all work involving animals, cadaver animals, and cadaveric animal tissue must be assessed and appropriate approvals obtained prior to work commencing.

-The USQ Animal Work Scope Check tool is a quick and easy way for USQ Research Workers (researchers, teachers, and technical staff) to check if their work with animals (and/or cadaver animals and cadaveric animal tissue) might need ethical approval by the USQ Animal Ethics Committee (USQ AEC) or be eligible to apply for an exemption.
-This is a guide only, so please use the outcomes at the end of the tool to guide your next steps.
+The USQ AEC Exemption form is a quick and easy way for USQ Research Workers (researchers, teachers, and technical staff) to check if their work with animals (and/or cadaver animals and cadaveric animal tissue) might need ethical approval by the USQ Animal Ethics Committee (USQ AEC) or be eligible to apply for an exemption.

 The Animal Care and Protection Act 2001 (Qld) requires that any person using animals for scientific purposes for research or teaching must:

 - first obtain ethical approval OR exemption from ethical review approval from an animal ethics committee (AEC)

 - comply with the Australian Code for the Care and Use of Animals for Scientific Purposes, 8th Edition, 2013 (the Code)

 - ensure adequate records are maintained for a minimum of seven years following any AEC approved project (Record keeping for investigators and teachers)

 - submit reports as requested by an AEC, e.g, annual progress reports, project completion reports, and unexpected and adverse event reports.